moondance-labs/tanssi-docs/node-operators/appchain-node/rpc-systemd.md

 ### Full Node Configuration Example for the Demo EVM Appchain {: #example-demo-evm-appchain}

-The following example is a fully functional full-node configuration for the [demo EVM Appchain](/builders/tanssi-network/networks/dancebox/demo-evm-containerchain/){target=\_blank} deployed on Dancebox with an ID of `3001`.
+The following example deploys a fully functional full archive node for the [demo EVM Appchain](/builders/tanssi-network/networks/dancebox/demo-evm-containerchain/){target=\_blank} deployed on Dancebox with an ID of `3001`.

 The raw chain specification file for the demo Appchain is required to run the node, and can be downloaded from this [public GitHub repository](https://github.com/papermoonio/external-files/blob/main/Tanssi/Demo-EVM-Appchain/){target=\_blank}.
 Download the file and place it in the `/var/lib/appchain-data/` directory.